 a.
 Cheatsheets: may contain FAQs and basic instructions.
 It might also include basic troubleshooting or problem-solving steps.

 b.
-Success stories: these are effective in affirming the decision of customers to avail of the product or service being offered.
-They can also serve as real-world examples in which the product or service was used.
+Success stories: These effectively affirm customers’ decision to avail of the product or service being offered.
+They can also serve as real-world examples of the product or service used.

-These kits/packages may be in the form of electronic files and documents, which can be attached to the welcome email.
+These kits/packages may be electronic files and documents, which can be attached to the welcome email.

 9. Periodically test and review your client onboarding process

 The client onboarding process should be responsive to the needs of customers.
 And customers’ needs change over time.
-It is important to check whether the client onboarding process still serves its purpose, or whether it is already contributing to customer issues and dissatisfaction.
+It is important to check whether the client onboarding process still serves its purpose or is already contributing to customer issues and dissatisfaction.

 Conclusion

-Client onboarding is a necessary tool to retain customers, keep customer satisfaction high, and attract new clients.
-Having a client onboarding process in place helps customers in various ways, which ultimately leads to enjoying the benefits of the product or service they paid for.
+Client onboarding is necessary to retain customers, keep customer satisfaction high, and attract new clients.
+A client onboarding process helps customers in various ways, ultimately leading to enjoying the benefits of the product or service they paid for.

-The tips provided in this article will be of great help in establishing a new client onboarding process or improving an existing one.
+The tips provided in this article will greatly help in establishing a new client onboarding process or improving an existing one.